Centres of Excellence for Climate Change and Adaptive Land Management in Africa

 Language requirements

-All programmes are offered in English, but applicants will not be rejected if their command of the English language is limited.
+All programmes are offered in English, but applicants will not be rejected if their level of English is limited.
 Mandatory language courses in English are offered to graduate students.

 Resources and facilities